-I happened to catch Matt one day in the corridor and mentioned off-hand that I’d be interested in returning to Europe at some point if Bloomberg had an opening they thought I could fill.
-Right away, I realized I'd made a colossal blunder (somehow I’d forgotten the first lesson I’d learned at the company about approaching people unannounced).
-He was obviously peeved by the interruption and I’ll never forget his response (delivered in not quite a yell, but louder than a normal conversation): “At Bloomberg, it’s not what you want.
+I happened to catch Matt one day in the corridor and mentioned off-hand that I’d be interested in returning to Europe at some point if Bloomberg ever had an opening.
+Right away, I realized I'd made a colossal blunder (somehow I’d forgotten that first lesson at the company about approaching people unannounced).
+He was obviously peeved by my interruption.
+I’ll never forget the response (delivered in not quite a yell, but louder than a normal conversation): “It’s not what you want.
 It’s what we want for you.”

 It was an ordinary day, around lunchtime, and one of my routine tasks was to send out over the Bloomberg terminal an hourly headline for the U.S. dollar and Mexican peso.
-The announcement was meant for currency traders around the world and read something like this: “The U.S. dollar is trading at xx to the Mexican peso” (with the xx being the actual rate).
+The announcement was meant for currency traders and read something like this: “The U.S. dollar is trading at xx to the Mexican peso” (with the xx being the actual rate).

 What happened after that is something of a blur.
-The newsroom erupted, telephones rang and everyone wanted to know the same thing: “Who sent out that jumping bean headline?”
+The newsroom erupted, telephones rang and everyone wanted to know the same thing: “Who sent out that jumping bean headline??”

-In truth, it had been a fairly minor error.
-A juvenile joke for sure, but no fortunes had been won or lost, and no markets moved.
+In truth, it had been a minor error.
+A juvenile prank, for sure, but no fortunes had been won or lost and no markets moved.
 Currency traders around the globe probably allowed themselves a half a second or so to smirk before returning to their jobs of buying and selling money.
-At the same time, nothing after that was ever the same.